Unconventional saturation effects at intermediate drive in a lossy cavity coupled to few emitters: Unconventional saturation effect at resonant driving

 for small $\abs{\alphad}^2$ and $\abs{\alphaens}^2$.

 For sufficiently weak drive, only lower-order Fock states ($n\leq N$) contribute notably to the scattering dynamics.
 In this regime, Eq.~(\ref{eq:Om_eff}) gives a classically derived analytical expression for the effective drive $\Omeff$, which agrees well with the numerical calculations using the master equation.
-By combining these two pictures, it can be seen that Eq.~(\ref{eq:alpha_eff}) describes an effective, coherent drive on the cavity with amplitude
+By combining this picture of classical destructive interference with the idea of two mode-matched coherent states, it can be seen that Eq.~(\ref{eq:alpha_eff}) describes an effective, coherent drive on the cavity with amplitude